quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 message AccountAmount {
   // ...
   /**
-   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` installed on
+   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` present on the
-   * accountID that must succeed for the transaction to occur.
+   * scoped account that must succeed for the containing CryptoTransfer to occur.
    */
   HookCall allowance_hook_call = 4;
 }